 - You may think babies cry a lot, but the real tears don’t start flowing until babies are at least 4 weeks old.
 They cry before then (and even while in the womb), but no tears are produced.

-If you have any questions about your vision or eye health, contact us at Westside Eye Center right away.
+If you have any questions about your vision or eye health, contact [PRACTICE NAME] right away.
 We are happy to have an eye care professional explain any of these concepts or evaluate your eye health.
+Watch this video to learn more about how your eyes work!